schlomo/chromebooks-in-deutschland/README.md

 * [Integromat](https://www.integromat.com/) used for email notifications for Cloud Build results based on Push Subscription to web hook from `cloud-build` Pub/Sub topic.
 * https://iconify.design/docs/icon-bundles/ explains about local icon bundles
 * Agents need keys in the database under `/keys`, emulator creates dummy key for local testing
-* Agent can be run like this:
+* Agent can be run like this with a binary:

     ```sh
     #!/bin/bash